bazelbuild/sandboxfs/CONTRIBUTING.md

 If you find yourself needing to modify any of the `go_*` rules, stop and run `bazel run //admin:gazelle` instead.
 This will take care of updating the build rules automatically.

+## Code formatting and linting

+At commit time, our pre-commit script will verify that any changes you have made comply with the expected coding style.
+If there are any problems, you will see a report on the command-line with the specifics.

+If you want to run the style check by hand, you can invoke it with the `bazel run //admin/lint` command.

 ## Code reviews